sarsavira/SQAwrittenChallenge/README.md

 # CHALLENGE QA WRITTEN TEST

-This challenge is submission for Flick Software QA recruitement.
+This challenge is submission for Cermati QA recruitement.
-Submitted by Saarah Firdausy at 8/4/2021
+Submitted by Saarah Firdausy at 8/10/2021
 Wish me luck^^

 ## Q1  What do you know about functional testing, integration testing, and performance testing / load testing ?